toddnguyen47/machine-learning-python/README.md

-# machinelearning_usingpython
+# Machine Learning Using Python
-Various Machine Learning Models
+Various Machine Learning Models.
+More detailed README.md can be found in the folders.